Got a teen and need help with how to keep teenagers busy during summer? These 50 summer activities for teens should do the trick.

 Take some pretty ordinary household items, and use these 200 ideas for hilarious Minute-to-Win-It games.
 Break the challenges up into rounds and keep score.

-When thinking about summer activities for tweens and teenagers, remember that you want to provide a mix of fun ideas AND activities that will help them continue moving forward into their young adult life.
+When thinking about summer activities for teens and tweens, remember that you want to provide a mix of fun ideas AND activities that will help them continue moving forward into their young adult life.

 And also don’t forget to let your teenager and tween-ager be bored sometimes.
 It encourages them to come up with their own areas of focus and ideas for what to do – a little self-discovery that will serve them well as an adult.